notmandatory/stevemyers.github.io/content/2020-03-14-rockpro64-pt1/index.md

 1. Configure SSH to disable `root` and `password` login
 1. Set my local timezone

-When I tried to configure the WiFi interface I got disconnected and had to hard reboot.
-I need to do more research to figure out if there's a way to get the WiFi module work with Linux.
+When I tried to configure the WiFi interface I got disconnected and had to hard reboot the system.
+I need to do more research to figure out if there's a way to get the WiFi module to work with Linux.
 I read somewhere that it's currently only supported for Android.

 ![rockpro64](rockpro64.jpg)